 In a competitive market, be prepared to schedule tours soon after a home is listed.

 Once you’ve found the right home, it’s time to make an offer.
 Your real estate agent will help you draft an offer and present it to the seller or seller’s agent.
-Some of the information included in your offer is the purchase price, the amount of earnest money (a deposit to secure the property that becomes part of the down payment), any contingencies to the deal (such as the home passing inspection) and how much time you’ll need to close and move in.
+Here is some of the information included in your offer:

 Be prepared to negotiate